ck37/tree-sitter-pandoc-markdown/docs/readme.md

 Start with [improvements.md](improvements.md) to see what's been accomplished in this branch compared to the upstream repository.

 ### Understanding the Architecture
+1. Read [architecture.md](architecture.md) for complete architecture overview and feature lists
-Read [architecture-rationale.md](architecture-rationale.md) to understand why the project uses separate grammars.
+2. Read [architecture-rationale.md](architecture-rationale.md) to understand why the project uses separate grammars

 ### Contributing Features
 1. Read [plan.md](plan.md) to see what's implemented and what's planned